Children aged 1 to 4 should have limited fats, spreads and oils.

 - crisps

-Foods that are high in fat, sugar and salt can be linked to being overweight in childhood.
+Foods that are high in fat, sugar and salt can be linked to weight gain in children.

 Avoid takeaways